Uses: Exhibition, Utility: meat and eggs.

 Colours: Dusky Mallard, White-bibbed Dusky Mallard, White.

-Useful to Know: Hook Bills are very rare in Europe and the US with an estimated 250 - 400 breeding birds left.
-Good layers and generally quiet, can be very tame.
-May fly and might need a wing clipped.
+Useful to Know: Hook Bills are rare in Europe and the U.S. with an estimated 250-400 breeding birds left.
+They are good layers and generally quiet and can be very tame.

 Photo: A White-bibbed Dusky Mallard Drake.

 Hookbill ducks are quirky looking ducks.
 They have an elongated bill that curves downwards, at the end making them look quite different to other breeds of domestic duck.
 The hook bill duck has a history of more than 400 years, making them the oldest Domestic Waterfowl breed in Europe.
 Even Charles Darwin described hook bills in his books and kept them in his backyard pond.
 The origins of the Hook Bill is uncertain.
 Old texts suggest they originated in Asia but they were developed further and kept extensively in Holland at one point on the canals where they were let out (and would fly off) to feed and would come back home at night, being shut in and providing their keepers with eggs the next morning.
 One story is that the white-bibbed Hook Bill was bred to help hunters identify them from wild Mallards that they would shoot.
 I haven’t yet found any old texts that back this story up though.

 Hook Bills are terribly underrated in the poultry keeping world and for some reason, they are not very popular.
 They are good layers of blue eggs, they tame very easily, are quiet compared to some other breeds and are inquisitive.
 In Chris and Mike Ashton’s book “Keeping Ducks and Geese” they say young ducks have been known to form a circle around visiting humans and tug at shoe-laces.